-- Conducts electric current, absorbs radiation that gases would be transparent to, can be shaped and moved by electric and magnetic fields. - To create in a lab: either heat gas very high, to "boil" off electrons, or, can bombard atoms with high-energy particles or radiation to strip off electrons - Naturally found in our sun and other stars, ionosphere, van Allen radiation belts around Earth, aurora borealis/australis - Fluorescent lamps, neon lights...
+- Conducts electric current, absorbs radiation that gases would be transparent to, can be shaped and moved by electric and magnetic fields. - To create in a lab: either heat gas very high, to "boil" off electrons, or, can bombard atoms with high-energy particles or radiation to strip off electrons - Naturally found in our sun and other stars, ionosphere, van Allen radiation belts around Earth, aurora borealis/australis - Fluorescent lamps, neon lights - Read (a bit) more in your book if you are interested.